babinu-uthup-4JESUS/Sudoku_solve_generate/README.md

 ## Overview

-We have the following problem description from it's [corresponding kaggle competition link](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/overview/description) :
+We have the following problem description from [wikipedia.](https://en.wikipedia.org/wiki/Sudoku) :
->In this competition you will work with a challenging time-series dataset consisting of daily sales data, kindly provided by one of the largest Russian software firms - 1C Company.
-We are asking you to predict total sales for every product and store in the next month.
-By solving this competition you will be able to apply and enhance your data science skills.
+>Sudoku (数独, sūdoku, digit-single) (/suːˈdoʊkuː/, /-ˈdɒk-/, /sə-/, originally called Number Place)[1] is a logic-based,[2][3] combinatorial[4] number-placement puzzle.
+In classic sudoku, the objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid (also called "boxes", "blocks", or "regions") contain all of the digits from 1 to 9.
+The puzzle setter provides a partially completed grid, which for a well-posed puzzle has a single solution.

 ## Data